zwhbio2017/clipipe/README.md

          commands needed to process protein-RNA CLIP interaction data and to identify and quantify sites of protein-RNA interactions on RNA.

-         CLIPipe's main input are FASTQ files with iCLIP sequencing data, its main output are BED files with identified and quantified cross-linked sites.
+         CLIPipe's main input are FASTQ files with CLIP-seq data, its main output are BED files with identified and quantified cross-linked sites.

          A number of analyses are included in CLIPipe that provide insights into the properties of